jaketurney/Plant-ID-Side-Project/README.md

 First, build the model.
 I used this resource for an image classification model using a convolutional nueral network: https://www.analyticsvidhya.com/blog/2020/10/create-image-classification-model-python-keras/

+The model code is saved in the file titled "Plant_id_proj.py"

 I performed all of the code from above in Spyder.
 I then saved my model at the end once it was finalized into a script.

 Once I have our model saved, I move onto Jupyter Notebooks.

 Second, I go into Jupyter Notebook and code the app using streamlit.
 This video was so helpful in building the app: https://www.youtube.com/watch?v=Q1NC3NbmVlc Another great resource: https://towardsdatascience.com/how-to-build-an-image-classification-app-using-logistic-regression-with-a-neural-network-mindset-1e901c938355
+The code is saved in the file: "Photo ID App.py"

 Save the app as app_name.py